bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 ### Virtual Environments

 Using **virtual environments** is a lightweight way to isolate dependencies for different projects.
 They allow developers to avoid version conflicts without needing system-wide installations.
+So it's the first step in solving the dependency hell problem.

+A virtual environment tries to contain all project dependencies to the project directory where the project lives.
+Dependencies are the specific versions of the programming language and libraries or modules that need to be installed in order for the app to work.

 Different languages, such as Ruby, Python, and Node, each have their own solution to virtual environments, such as `venv` for Python and `nvm` for Node.